Sentry Page Protection

 Year-over-Year GDP growth

-The US economy expanded 3% year-on-year in the third quarter of 2023, slightly higher than 2.9% in the advance estimate, and above 2.4% in Q2.
-GDP Annual Growth Rate in the United States averaged 3.15 percent from 1948 until 2023, reaching an all time high of 13.40 percent in the fourth quarter of 1950 and a record low of -7.50 percent in the second quarter of 2020.
+The GDP in the United States expanded 2.5% year-on-year in the fourth quarter of 2024 , slowing slightly form a 2.7% rise in the previous period, the advance estimate from the BEA showed.
+GDP Annual Growth Rate in the United States averaged 3.16 percent from 1948 until 2024, reaching an all time high of 13.40 percent in the fourth quarter of 1950 and a record low of -7.50 percent in the second quarter of 2020.

 Quarter-over-Quarter GDP growth